AhmedAtiia11/Online-Test-App-CI/README.md

    - Push the Docker images to DockerHub Registry.
    - Trigger the "Connection-Test-App-CD" job, passing the commit number as a parameter.

-This streamlined process ensures an efficient and reliable deployment workflow, leveraging industry-standard DevOps tools and practices.